chl131/Fault-Tolerant-Distributed-Storage/README.md

 > go run cmd/SurfstoreServerExec/main.go -s block -p 8081 -l
 > go run cmd/SurfstoreServerExec/main.go -s meta -l localhost:8081
 ```
 The first line starts a server that services only the BlockStore interface and listens only to localhost on port 8081.
-The second line starts a server that services only the MetaStore interface, listens only to localhost on port 8080, and references the BlockStore we created as the underlying BlockStore.
+The second line starts a server that services only the MetaStore interface, listens only to localhost on port 8080, and references the BlockStore created as the underlying BlockStore.
 (Note: if these are on separate nodes, then you should use the public ip address and remove `-l`)

 3. From a new terminal (or a new node), run the client using the script provided in the starter code (if using a new node, build using step 1 first).
 Use a base directory with some files in it.
 ```shell